Is it safe to travel to South Africa?

 There are no statistics that specifically measure crimes against tourists, but the worst incidents tend to make news headlines, so we have at least some idea of how often a tourist is murdered in South Africa.
 And the answer is - almost never.
 Cape Town has a disturbingly high murder rate, but how many foreign tourists have been murdered in Cape Town in the last 10 years?
 Can you name even 5 examples?
 Most people only know about Anni Dewani, because her death made news headlines around the world.
 She was killed in the township of Gugulethu, in 2010, during her honeymoon.
-I could only find one other example from 2015, and the killer was not a South African, but a fellow tourist, an acquaintance from Guatemala.
+I could only find two other examples - one from 2015 where the killer was not a South African, but a fellow tourist, an acquaintance from Guatemala.
 And a more recent attack on a lone hiker along a remote trail near Cape Town in 2019.
 Try as I might, I couldn't find any other examples of tourists being killed in South Africa.
 Perhaps I missed all the tourist murders that make South Africa so dangerous?
 No, the truth is this: very, very few tourists are killed in South Africa as a result of crime.
 Less than one a year, out of more than 15 million tourists visiting this beautiful country every year.
 The odds are nowhere near as bad as you think.

 It's worth repeating.
 On average, there is less than one tourist death per year as a result of crime, out of more than 15 million tourists visiting South Africa each year.
 According to this blog from data.world regarding American tourist deaths from October 2009 to June 2016, South Africa does not even feature as one of the countries where American tourists are most likely to be killed.
 Your chances of being murdered in South Africa as a tourist are virtually zero.
 And the reason is that the areas frequented by tourists are generally safe, if you use common sense and take basic precautions.